froodien/exchange-maven-plugin/README.md

 ## Use cases
 Main use cases of this plugin are:

-+ Taking a mavenized project, gathering some specific data from it (such as project name, description, version, Mule Runtime, etc) and creating a new object in Anypoint Exchange (creation)
++ Taking a mavenized Mule project, gathering some specific data from it (such as project name, description, version, Mule Runtime, etc) and creating a new object in Anypoint Exchange (creation).
-+ Taking a mavenized project that is already published in Anypoint Exchange and updating with the new version details after deployment phase (update)
++ Taking a mavenized Mule project that is already published in Anypoint Exchange and updating with the new version details after deployment phase (update).

 This plugin does not:

-+ Handle artifacts deployments
++ Handle artifacts deployments.
-+ Provide upload methods to any hosting service
++ Provide upload methods to any hosting service.

+### Integration with Exchange workflow

++ When the plugin creates a new Exchange object, its state will be set as "Work in progress".
++ When the plugin updates an existent Exchange object, it will remain with the same state the object had before.
+If the user cannot publish to the BG, the modified object will be submitted for revision by an Admin.

+### Notes

++ The **anypointPassword** parameter works with either password or CS token.
++ The **businessGroup** parameter works with either BG route (check examples below) or its API ID.

 ## Support